 Decoding the Style and Bias of Song Lyrics.
 Manash Pratim Barman, Amit Awekar, and Sambhav Kothari.
 SIGIR 2019.

 Modeling financial analysts’ decision making via the pragmatics and semantics of earnings calls.
-Katie Keith and Amanda Stent.
+Katherine Keith and Amanda Stent.
 ACL 2019.

 Multi-task Pairwise Neural Ranking for Hashtag Segmentation.
 Mounica Maddela, Wei Xu, and Daniel Preoţiuc-Pietro.
 ACL 2019.